ClusterM/wg-obfuscator/README.md

 ```
 client_fixed_addr = 1.2.3.4:31241
 ```
-Where `1.2.3.4:31241` is IP address and port of the other side obfuscatorgit .
-In such case your server also can initiate connections to the other side.
+Where `1.2.3.4:31241` is IP address and port of the other side obfuscator.
+This option will disable automatic client address/port detection based on a handshake and will permanently use the specified address.
+In such case your server can initiate connections to the other side too.

 So, the configuration will be like this:
 ```
 listen_port = 13300

 # Host and port of the real WireGuard server
-forward_host = 127.0.0.1
-forward_port = 13333
+forward_to = 127.0.0.1:13333

 client_fixed_addr = 1.2.3.4:31241
 ```